- Last updated:

 - remove dead / damaged limbs

 - remove suckers that sprout from the base of the trunk

 - remove structural faults.

-If you believe a street tree needs pruning, please contact council's customer service centre.
+If you believe a street tree needs pruning, please contact council.

 When planting new street trees, council may stake the tree to provide initial support until new roots have formed and spread into the surrounding soil.
 Staking trees can also protect them from accidental equipment damage.

 Stakes should generally be removed after 12 months.
 If a tree is not able to support itself after this time it may have a need to be replaced.
-In such cases, please contact council's customer service centre.
+In such cases, please contact council.

 Download the printable fact sheet Street Tree Maintenance.